abredenkamp/COVID-19-EN/data/nlu.md

 ## intent:ask_for_stats
 - How many people have the coronavirus
 - Give me some statistics
+- How many people have the disease?
 - How many people are infected

 ## intent:affirm
 - yes
+- 👍
 - indeed
 - of course
 - that sounds good